 - The licence now covers 72 hours, not 24

 The OLC licence duration has been extended - it now allows fans to watch the event for up to 72 hours from the first webcast, rather than the previous 24 hours.

 To support the live sector during its forced closure, we have set an interim discounted rate for online live concerts.
 The cost of the licence will be 10% of event revenue (events under £1,500 will operate under the separate small concert scheme).
 This discounted rate ensures that members, who have seen an 80% decline in live 2020 royalties, are fairly paid when their music is performed while also supporting the live music sector as it experiments with online concerts.
 The rate is consistent with those adopted in many other countries.

-This discounted rate shall apply while material restrictions are in place for the live concert sector.
+Discounted rates shall apply while material restrictions are in place for the live concert sector.
 When we return to holding concerts in person and at full capacity, a permanent rate will be needed.
 This will be benchmarked against those applied to other online premium video and/or music streaming services, reflecting both the rights exploited and the market in which they operate.

 Find out more about online live concerts, when a licence is needed and how royalties will be paid.

 By ‘online live concert’, we mean a webcast of a performance to an online audience.
 Although we use the term 'concert' these can also include live DJ sets.

 While there are many similarities, there are some very important differences.

 A physical event generally takes place in one place, such as a venue, and is enjoyed by fans in that venue.
 An online live concert, while generally performed in one place it is then made available directly to fans wherever they choose to watch it, including outside of the UK.
 Online live concerts need different permissions to use members works, than physical events.
 A physical live concert needs authorisation to use the public performance right.
 An online live concert requires the communication to the public right and the reproduction right.